 Careers Education, Information, Advice & Guidance

 At West Hatch, we have our own Careers Centre and Careers Leader.
-Our Careers Centre, which is next to S19, is open daily from 8.30am - 4.30pm.
-We run an ‘open door’ policy for our Careers Centre, so (unless there is an interview in progress) students can come into the Careers Centre at any point and look through our resources or speak to Mr Towsey.
+Our Careers Centre is open daily from 8.30am - 4.30pm.
+We run an ‘open door policy' for our Careers Centre, so (unless there is an interview in progress) students can come into the Careers Centre at any point and look through our resources or speak to Mr Towsey.
 Students can also make an appointment in person or via e-mail.

 Contact details for Mr Towsey, Careers Leader:

 tel: 020 8504 8216 ext.
 1058

 Careers Education, Information, Advice and Guidance (CEIAG) Team